-97 Years' Service to Industry .
-Farm .
-Home
+97 Years' Service to Industry + Farm + Home

-to make healthier, more comfortable homes. ... protects your family from dangerous insect peats.
-Use Knox-Out DDT Powders and Sprays as directed then watch the bugs "bite the dust"!
+Knox FOR THE HOME-helps to make healthier, more comfortable homes... protects your family from dangerous insect pests.
+Use Knox-Out DDT Powders and Sprays as directed ... then watch the bugs "bite the dust"!

-GOOD FOR ROW CROPS-25 more burrels of polators per acre a, actual DDT tests have shown crop increases like this?
-DDT dusts and sprays help truck farmers pass these gains along to you.
+GOOD FOR ROW CROPS-25 more barrels of poduloes per area statement of the second DDT tests have shown erop increases like this?
+DDT dusts and sprays help trick farmers pass these gains along to you.